kafuji/mmd_helper/README.md

 - Japanese: The Japanese name of the bone.
 LR prefix "左" and "右" will be automatically generated.
 - English: The English name of the bone.
 LR prefix "left" and "right" will be automatically generated.
 - IsEssential?: If the bone is essential for the model.
 It can be "True" or "False".
 This is used for warn the user if the bone is not mapped in the model.

+## Rule based renaming tool:

+This tool also sets mmd_bone.name_j and name_e to the bone.
+Unlike the bone mapping utility, you can use your own renaming rules.

+## Material settings and sort order loader:

+This tool loads mmd_material settings and material/object sort order from CSV file from PMX Editor.
+The CSV file must be created by using the PMX Editor's "Export as CSV" feature in the materials panel.

+You can choose actions individually:
+  - Update Material.mmd_material settings.
+  - Sort materials / objects along with CSV row order.

+These features help you to export updated model to existing PMX file.

+Notice: The CSV file must be encoded in UTF-8.
+Older versions of PMX Editor may produce Shift-JIS encoded CSV file.
+Please use recent version of PMX Editor to export CSV file in UTF-8.

+## Mine Sweeper:

+This panel detects errors and flaws that leads unexpected result.
+Such as:

+- Material name conflict (same name_j or name_e on different materials)
+- Bone name conflict (same name_j or name_e on different bones)
+- Object not belongs to the model (not parented to the armature)

 # Licence